History of Eye Movement Integration (EMI) therapy

 Dr. Tsan – Certified Eye Movement Integration (EMI) practitioner

 At some point of his medical career, Dr. Tsan got familiarized with this astonishing healing methodology when he took a course of NLP at the MindCare Organization in Brussels, Belgium.

 His instructor French psychotherapist Philippe Grosbois, learned Eye Movement Integration Techniques (EMI) a few years earlier from Steve Andreas during a workshop on EMI at the seminar on Ericksonian Methodologies to Short-term Healing in Orlando, FL, in 1991.

-Philippe Grosbois is internationally recognized psychologist, high-ranking professor in scientific medical psychology and psychopathology, well-being anthropologist at Angers University.
+Philippe Grosbois is an internationally recognized psychologist, high-ranking professor in scientific medical psychology and psychopathology, well-being anthropologist at Angers University.

 A lot of patients will distinguish that one of the doctrines of NLP is that our natural eye activities replicate our emotional configurations and that the path of each eye drive is linked to the physical content of the emotions or recollections.
 It’s already proved in clinical experiments that staring skyward and to the left side is related with recalled pictures, while looking downhill and to the right side is linked to kinesthetic moods such as sentiments, touch, instinctive feelings, and power movement.